-I summarise the arguments on the forum, you can also vote/comment on the topics to support your argument. :)
+I summarized the opinions in this forum thread, you can also vote/comment on the topics to support your argument. :)

 Here are some other arguments from the users…

 Bob R. – It’s analog.
 The signal of each channel is determined by the width of that channels pulse.
 All channels are sent together in a compressed pulse.
 At least that’s how I understand it.
 There is some delay depending on the pulse width which I think is about 27ms for 8 channels.
 Cleanflight based FC’s usually average three pulse before responding so the delay is 27×3.
 Serial links don’t have this dilemma.

 Aeryck V. L. – it’s analog. if you look at the wave on a scope, it is sinusoidal, its not a sharp 0-1 transition. digital implies the transition from 0 to 1 is instantaneous; a ppm stream shows time (albeit very short).